winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

  ```sh
  wing run main.w
  ```
-> You should have 2 web pages open: the React web application and the Wing Simulator, showing the simulator.
+> You should have two web pages open: one for the React web application and another for the Wing Simulator.

 ### Sending data to your Vite app using `publicEnv`

-Now that we have our backend instantiate the Vite resource, we would like to see how we can pass constant data from the backend to the frontend.
+Now that our backend has instantiated the Vite resource, let's explore how to pass constant data from the backend to the frontend.

-1. Use `publicEnv` in order to pass `title` from the backend to the frontend.
-In `backend/main.w:
+1. Use `publicEnv` to pass the `title` from the backend to the frontend, as shown in `backend/main.w`:
  ```ts
  bring vite;